nmsaini/cfk-openshift-deploy/README.CR-changes.md

 ```

-Now chain all these changes to the original file in one go using set-cr-value-using-yq.sh.
+Now chain all these changes to the original yaml file in one go using set-cr-value-using-yq.sh.

 ```
 chaincmd="cat deployed-file.yaml"